Neural Dynamical Operator: Continuous Spatial-Temporal Model with Gradient-Based and Derivative-Free Optimization Methods: Numerical Experiments

+The relationship between long-term statistics error and short-term state error during the EKI training is presented in Fig.~\ref{fig:KSE_EKI_Error2}.
+Each sub-figure corresponds to its counterpart in Fig.~\ref{fig:KSE_EKI_Error}.
+In each EKI iteration, we observe a decreasing trend of long-term statistics error while an increase in short-term error.
+This again manifests the trade-off between long-term and short-term errors during the EKI updating process.
+In this section, we select the trained model that provides a balanced performance of short-term trajectory and long-term statistics, which corresponds to the red point of the $10^\mathrm{th}$ EKI epoch at the bottom-left region (i.e., relatively small short-term and long-term errors) in Fig.~\ref{fig:KSE_EKI_Error2}.
+The selected model is also highlighted by the red circle in Fig.~\ref{fig:KSE_EKI_Error}.
+Two other trained models with relatively small short-term and long-term errors are presented in \ref{sec:additional_results} to demonstrate the robustness of the proposed hybrid optimization approach.

 The short-term solution profiles from the simulation of the true system and predictions of models with classical and hybrid optimization schemes are presented in Fig.~\ref{fig:KSE_profile_hybrid}.
-The simulation of the true system has the resolution $dx=22/256, dt=2$, and both models are also trained with the resolution $dx=22/256, dt=2$ and test on the same resolution.
+The simulation of the true system has the resolution $dx=22/256, dt=2$, and both models are trained with the the 40 short-term batches with 2-time-unit length from the simulation.
 The three initial conditions are from test data the same as Fig.~\ref{fig:KSE_profile}.
-From the comparison of solution profiles starting with those initial conditions in Fig.~\ref{fig:KSE_profile_hybrid}, we can find that short-term predictions from both models are similar to the true solution profiles with the original Model 3, which is trained solely with classical optimization and performs slightly better in short-term predictions than the model with hybrid optimization.
-More specifically, the absolute and relative short-term state errors of the model with classical optimization are 0.07423 and 0.1821, which corresponds to Test Error (II) of resolution3 in Table.~\ref{tab:KSE_resolution}, while the errors of the model with hybrid optimization are 0.1138 and 0.2422, respectively.
+From the comparison of solution profiles starting with those initial conditions in Fig.~\ref{fig:KSE_profile_hybrid}, we can find that short-term predictions from both models are similar to the true solution profiles when the predictive horizon less than 20 time units.
+The model trained solely with classical optimization performs slightly better than the model with hybrid optimization.
+More specifically, the absolute and relative short-term state prediction errors for 20-time-units of the model with classical optimization are 0.2765 and 0.2865, while the errors of the model with hybrid optimization are 0.3601 and 0.3565, respectively.